seam/migration/open18_java_ee_6/migration_steps.rst

 .. todo: There is no seam.properties but you will need beans.xml

+.. todo: create a producer for messages

 Substitute Seam 2 annotations for CDI equivalents
 ================================================================================

+.. todo: Factories are a little different depending on what they need to do.
+  Sometimes a straight producer works, other times you need to have a wrapper object as the thing being produced.

 Migrate Query  / Home objects to CDI Query
 ================================================================================